HMI2-Research-Group/collaborative_cooking_public/README.md

-# Realsense QR code detection
+# Collaborative Cooking
+This package provides the code for a collaborative cooking scenario.
+As a mobile manipulation platform, the Ridgeback from Clearpath and the Franka Emika Panda are used.
-This package is a ROS wrapper for the QR code detection algorithm using the Intel Realsense D435/D455/D405 camera.
-Find the python code in the scripts folder.
+Find the Python code in the scripts folder.